Emma (novel): Principal characters

-Robert Martin is a well-to-do, 24-year-old tenant farmer who, though not a gentleman, is a friendly, amiable and diligent young man, well esteemed by Mr George Knightley.
-He becomes acquainted and subsequently smitten with Harriet during her two-month stay at Abbey Mill Farm, which was arranged at the invitation of his sister, Elizabeth Martin, Harriet's school friend.
-His first marriage proposal, in a letter, is rejected by Harriet under Emma's direction and influence (an incident which puts Mr Knightley and Emma in a disagreement with one another).
+Robert Martin is a well-to-do, 24-year-old tenant farmer who, though not a gentleman, is a friendly, amiable and hard-working young man, well esteemed by Mr George Knightley.
+He becomes acquainted and subsequently smitten with Harriet during her two-month stay at Abbey Mill Farm at the invitation of his sister, Elizabeth Martin.
+His first marriage proposal, in a letter, is rejected by Harriet under Emma's influence, an incident which puts Mr Knightley and Emma into disagreement.
 Emma had convinced herself that Harriet's class and breeding were above associating with the Martins, much less marrying one.
 His second marriage proposal is later accepted by a contented Harriet and approved by a wiser Emma; their joining marks the first of the three happy couples to marry in the end.

 Reverend Philip Elton is a good-looking, initially well-mannered, and ambitious young vicar, 27 years old and unmarried when the story opens.
-He is respectable and conscientious in his religious duties and care for his parishioners, and in his responsibilities in the administration and governance of the parish.
+He is respectable and conscientious in his religious duties and care for his parishioners and in his responsibilities in the administration and governance of the parish.
 He is well aware of his good looks and status, and it is only when he is around other men that he shows his true colours and reveals his intention to marry a wife with a significant private income.
 Emma wants him to marry Harriet; however, he aspires to secure Emma's hand in marriage to gain her dowry of £30,000.
 Mr Elton displays his mercenary nature by quickly marrying another woman of means after Emma rejects him.

 Augusta Elton, formerly Miss Hawkins, is Mr Elton's wife.
-She has 10,000 pounds "or thereabouts" (the vague description of her dowry perhaps suggests she is not as wealthy as she claims), but lacks good manners, committing common vulgarities such as using people's names too intimately (as in "Jane", not "Miss Fairfax"; "Knightley", not "Mr Knightley").
+She has 10,000 pounds "or thereabouts" (the vague description of her dowry perhaps suggests she is not as wealthy as she claims) but lacks good manners, committing common vulgarities such as using people's names too intimately (as in "Jane", not "Miss Fairfax"; "Knightley", not "Mr Knightley").
 She is a boasting, pretentious woman who expects her due as a new bride in the village.
-Emma is polite to her but does not like her and the two instantly become passive-aggressive enemies.
+Emma is polite to her but does not like her, and the two instantly become passive-aggressive enemies.
 She patronises Jane, which earns Jane the sympathy of others.
-Her lack of social graces shows the good breeding of the other characters, particularly Miss Fairfax and Mrs Weston, and shows the difference between gentility and money.
-Mrs Elton repeatedly makes contradictory and unbelievable declarations about her background, such as exaggerated claims of the similarity between Emma's estate, Hartfield, and her brother-in-law's manor, Maple Grove, revealing her dishonesty and enforcing the idea that she is a scheming parvenu trying her utmost to conceal her lower origins.
+Her lack of social graces shows the good breeding of the other characters, particularly Jane Fairfax and Mrs Weston, and shows the difference between gentility and money.
+Mrs Elton repeatedly makes unbelievable declarations about her background – such as exaggerated claims of the similarity between Emma's estate, Hartfield, and her brother-in-law's manor, Maple Grove – revealing her dishonesty and enforcing the idea that she is a scheming parvenu trying her utmost to conceal her lower origins.